 Once I feel relatively steady enough to wake up, I then drink a big glass of water before doing anything else—including eating, drinking coffee, or responding to emails.
 I’ve found that this helps me stay hydrated and gives me a little bit more energy.
 It also serves as a great reminder to take my medications for the day.

-Stretches to help with morning stiffness
+Stretches to help with early stiffness